Baldur's Gate (video game): Gameplay

-Players conduct the game from a top-down isometric third-person perspective, creating a character who then travels across pre-rendered locations, taking on quests, recruiting companions to aid them, and combating enemies, while working towards completing the game's main story.
-Control is done through a user interface that allows a player to move characters and give them actions to undertake, review information on on-going quests and the statistics of characters in their party, manage their inventories, and organize the formation of the party, though the screen does not need to be centered on the characters being controlled and can be moved around with the mouse and keyboard, the latter also capable of accessing various player options through keyboard shortcuts.
-All of the game play mechanics were coded to conform to the Advanced Dungeons & Dragons 2nd edition role-playing rules, with the game automatically computing rule intricacies, including tracking statistics and dice rolling.
+Players conduct the game from a top-down isometric third-person perspective, creating a character who travels across pre-rendered locations, taking on quests, recruiting companions to aid them, and combating enemies, while working towards completing the game's main story.
+A user interface allows a player to move characters and give them actions to undertake, review information on on-going quests and the statistics of characters in their party, manage their inventories, and organize the formation of the party, though the screen does not need to be centered on the characters being controlled and can be moved around with the mouse and keyboard, the latter capable of accessing various player options through keyboard shortcuts.
+All of the gameplay mechanics were coded to conform to the Advanced Dungeons & Dragons 2nd edition role-playing rules, with the game automatically computing rule intricacies, including tracking statistics and dice rolling.
 Although the game is conducted in real-time, some elements of the rule set were modified to allow it to feature a pausable real-time mode.
-This allowed players to pause the game at any time and prepare what actions a character would do, including the ability to set the game to automatically pause at preset points in combat.
+This allows players to pause at any time and prepare what actions a character would do, including the ability to set the game to automatically pause at preset points in combat.

-Each new playthrough requires the player to either create a new character, or import one they exported from a previous playthrough.
-Every new character requires the player to determine what their name, gender, race, class, and alignment are, and what ability scores and weapon proficiencies they have.
-New characters can also be multi-class, but must adhere to the restrictions that come from this, in accordance to the 2nd edition rules; for example, a character who is both a cleric and a fighter, may only use weapons of the former class.
+For each new playthrough the player can either create a new character, or import one they exported from a previous playthrough.
+A new character requires the player to determine what their name, gender, race, class, and alignment are, and what ability scores and weapon proficiencies they have.
+New characters can be multi-class, but must adhere to the restrictions that come from this, in accordance to the 2nd edition rules; for example, a character who is both a cleric and a fighter, may only use weapons of the former class.

 The game's main story is divided up into eight parts, featuring a prologue and seven chapters.
 Each section requires the player to complete a specific task in order to continue.
 Some areas of the map are not accessible until the player has advanced to a specific chapter.
 A player may have up to five companions travelling with them in their party, with the player free to decide whom to recruit or dismiss from the party.